applicaster/developer.applicaster.com/book/plugins/general-abilities/refresh-and-navigation/refresh-and-navigation.md

 ## Android Implementation

-To use the following utility methods you first need to do the following:
+To use the utility methods you first need to do the following:

 1. In your plugin gradle file add a dependency to `applicaster-android-sdk`.
 Please note that the minimum version required is v4.2.6.
-2. The plugin can be tested with `Zapp-android` v11.3.0 and above.
+2. The plugin can be tested with a `minimum` of `Zapp-android v11.3.0 and above`.

 ### Redirect